INDA23PlusPlus/redkar-greedy/README.md

 # redkar-greedy
-you should just ignore template and scroll to the solve function
+You should just ignore the template and scroll to the solve function in the code.
+Kattis messes up your indentation sometimes if you don't use tabspace = 4.